huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_listener.md

 * `protocol_port` - (Required, Int, ForceNew) The port on which to listen for client traffic.
     Changing this creates a new listener.

-* `tenant_id` - (Optional, String, ForceNew) Required for admins.
-The UUID of the tenant who owns the listener.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new listener.

 * `loadbalancer_id` - (Required, String, ForceNew) The load balancer on which to provision this listener.
 Changing this creates a new listener.